sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 - Send the departing teammate an email with offboarding information/instructions
 - Trigger the #announce-teammate-departures notification
 - Send the departing teammate a severance agreement via docusign (if applicable)
+  - See 'How we send severance agreements' below for details
 - Send exit survey in Lattice
 - Schedule and complete an exit interview with the departing teammate